-- the receipt (alg1em, alg1ej) and the censoring indicator of the receipt (alg1akt) were overwritten with the information obtained in wave 7. - If no UB I was received in previous waves in the AL spell to be updated, then the information on UB I receipt was overwritten with the information obtained in wave 7.
+- indicator as to whether the spell is ongoing (AL1200), the generated end date of the receipt (alg1em, alg1ej) and the censoring indicator of the receipt (alg1akt) were overwritten with the information obtained in wave 8. - If no UB I was received in previous waves in the AL spell to be updated, then the information on UB I receipt was overwritten with the information obtained in wave 8.
 In addition to the indicator as to whether UB I was received in the AL spell (AL0700), the reported start and end date (AL0800, AL0900, AL1000, AL1100), the indicator for ongoing receipt (AL1200) and the respective generated variables (alg1bm, alg1bj, alg1em, alg1ej, alg1akt) were replaced with the newly recorded information. - If there was UB I receipt in the AL spell to be updated in the past but that ended in the previous wave, no changes were made to these spells. - 3.
-Spells reported for the first time in wave 7 that do not update any spells that were censored in the previous wave.
+Spells reported for the first time in wave 8 that do not update any spells that were censored in the previous wave.

-Spells reported for the first time in wave 7 were added to the BIO spell dataset.
+Spells reported for the first time in wave 8 were added to the BIO spell dataset.
 Next, the spell counter was generated anew to create a variable spellnr without gaps.

 Updating the spell datasets does not affect the spell numbers of the previous wave's SUF.
-Spells already included in the wave 6 SUF (spellnret, spellnral, spellnrlu, spellnr) maintain their spell number.
-The new spells from wave 7 are added to the respective dataset and the spell numbers are updated.
+Spells already included in the wave 7 SUF (spellnret, spellnral, spellnrlu, spellnrl) maintain their spell number.
+The new spells from wave 8 are added to the respective dataset and the spell numbers are updated.

-5.8 One-Euro job spell dataset (ee\spells)
+5.8 One-Euro job spell dataset (ee_spells)

 In wave 4, the concept for surveying participation in employment and training measures was thoroughly revised.
-The MN spell dataset has been replaced by the one Euro spell dataset (ee\spells) as of wave 4.
-This was updated in wave 7.
-The reference date as of which to consider one-Euro jobs was January 2012 for wave 7.
+The MN spell dataset has been replaced by the one Euro spell dataset (ee_spells) as of wave 4.
+This was updated in wave 8.
+The reference date as of which to consider one-Euro jobs was January 2013 for wave 8.